and-kal/second-brain/content/tech/Wordpress.md

 add_action('init','add_cors_http_header');
 ```

 I added it to `/httpdocs/wp-content/plugins/my-calendar/my-calender.php` hoping that the CORS header will be scoped only to the MyCalendar routes, but I don't think that's the case.
+It's also not the best idea to add custom code in `plugins` files instead of `themes` files, because the code might get overwritten when updating the respective plugin.